Jetpack Compose Snackbar alternative – InfoBar Compose library

 - Create a mutable state holder called

-it, since we declare it inside a composable, initializing it tonull
+message, which is of nullable typeInfoBarMessage, andremember { ... }it, since we declare it inside a composable, initializing it tonull; - Assign the

 Customization options